-The Committee on Representation consists of seven persons including the chair and is expected to meet the requirements and fulfill the responsibilities specified in the Constitution.
-Members are elected for a three-year term and may serve for up to six years.
+The Committee on Representation consists of seven persons including the chair to meet the requirements and fulfill the responsibilities specified in the Constitution.
+Members are elected for a three year term and may serve for up to six years.

 - to advise the council regarding the implementation of the principles of unity and diversity

 - to consult with the council on the employment of personnel, in accordance with the principles of unity and diversity in F-1.0403

 A Committee on Representation should not be merged with another committee or made a subcommittee of another committee.

 COR Chair Responsibilities: The chair of COR is responsible for developing the agenda for meetings, facilitating the meetings and coordinating the tasks of the committee.
 The chair of COR or their designate serves on the Presbytery Leadership Commission.
 The PLC meets monthly on the 2nd Wednesday of the month.